dianamacias1218/backtothe-front-end/README.md

 - Have a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

-### CSS Styling

-Instead of using a CSS library like Bootstrap, consider one of the following suggestions:

-- Look into the concept of CSS-in-JS, which abstracts CSS to the component level, using JavaScript to describe styles in a declarative and maintainable way.
-Some popular libraries include [styled-components](https://styled-components.com/) and [Emotion](https://emotion.sh/docs/introduction).

-- Try using a component library, such as [Semantic UI](https://semantic-ui.com/), [Chakra UI](https://chakra-ui.com/), or [Ant Design](https://ant.design/).

-- Create all the CSS for your application just using CSS.

-Ultimately, it doesn't matter which of these options you choose&mdash;it just needs to look professional and be mobile-friendly.

 ## Table of Contents

 - [Installation](#installation)